mxa0079/AppDI/README.md

 ###Namespace based dynamic PageObject registration

-Given that you have reference a namespace with clases that derive from PageObject, such as:
+Given that you have referenced/loaded a namespace containing clases that derive from PageObject, such as:

 ```csharp